Costa Rica Digital Nomad Visa Guide (2024)

 Type #1: Tourist visa

 As mentioned before, EU and US citizens don’t need a tourist visa to get into Costa Rica.
-What’s more, many non-EU countries in Europe also don’t need a visa.
+What’s more, citizens of many non-EU European countries also don’t need a visa.
 Still, there are plenty of countries that do.

 The tourist visa lasts for 90 days.
 To get one, you need to declare when you plan on leaving Costa Rica.
 You can do that by providing: